howprice/invaders-emulator/README.md

 ## TODO

-- Hook up port 2 input (for 2 player game)
-- Add timings to 8080 instructions
+- Add timings to 8080 instructions (from Data Book)
   - Return instruction cycle count from instruction execution functions
   - n.b.
 Can be different depending on what the instruction did e.g. jump or not jump
-  - Best reference for this?
-Data Book?
 - Accurate display buffer generation by copying pixel by pixel as the CPU / raster progresses.
 - What is the correct point in the frame to generate the interrupts?
 See machine update function
 - Use point sampler in shader